E-Safety at Home

 Setting Parental Restrictions on Your Child's Electronic Kit

-It is recommended that all children’s devices should be set so that children cannot download any apps or games without parental permission.
+It is recommended that all children’s devices should be set so that children cannot download any apps or games without parental permission and it is recommended that these restrictions are set before giving devices to children.
 That doesn't mean that a child can't have any apps or games but that the parent should be deciding what's appropriate.
 There is a practical step that any parent can take in protecting their children's kit: set the parental restrictions before the child gets anywhere near it.
 To that end please click the link below for a pdf of instructions for parents.
 To use it, either tap/click the icons (if you're viewing it on screen) or scan the QR codes with a mobile phone camera (if you're viewing it on paper).

 When searching for something on the world wide web, you can often be exposed to pictures or words that do not relate to what you were searching for and then be left exposed to inappropriate/alarming words and/or pictures.
 To reduce the risk of this happening we would like to point you to a piece of software called 'K9 Web Protecting'.
 It is completely free - all you need to do is ‘sign up’ and they will send you a Licence Key which covers Windows, Mac, iPhone, iPad and iPod.
 (Android access is coming soon.)
 The software is very easy to use and can only be configured/overridden by whoever knows the password set on installation.

 'AVG' is a well-recognised Antivirus program and is able to identify viruses or threats on your computer/laptop/tablet/mobile.
 An alternative option is 'Microsoft’s Security Essentials' for all 'Windows 7' machines.
 Both can be accessed by clicking the links below.